JurgenR/aioslsk/docs/source/MESSAGES.rst

 JoinRoom (Code 14)
 ------------------

 Used when we want to join a chat room.
-If the chat room does not exist it will be created
+If the chat room does not exist it will be created.
+Upon successfully joining the room the server will send the response message

 :Code: 14 (0x0E)
 :Status: USED